labdao/plex/README.md

 PLEX is a simple client for distributed computation.
-* **Build once, run anywhere at any scale:** PLEX is using distributed compute and storage to run containers on a public network.
+* 🌎**Build once, run anywhere at any scale:** PLEX is using distributed compute and storage to run containers on a public network.
 Need GPUs?
 We got you covered.
-* **Strictly modular:** Every tool in PLEX has declared inputs and outputs.
+* 🔗**Strictly modular:** Every tool in PLEX has declared inputs and outputs.
 Plugging together tools by other authors should be easy.
-* **Content-addressed by default:** Every file processed by PLEX has a deterministic content-address.
+* 🔍**Content-addressed by default:** Every file processed by PLEX has a deterministic content-address.
 Keep track of your files and always share the right results with other scientists.

 PLEX is based on [Bacalhau](https://www.bacalhau.org/), [IPFS](https://ipfs.tech/), and inspired by [Pydantic](https://docs.pydantic.dev/) and the [Common Workflow Language](https://www.commonwl.org/user_guide/introduction/quick-start.html).

-## PLEX in one minute
+## 🚀PLEX in one minute

 Install the client and adjust permissions.